zeespogeira/ADS-HouseOfThings/README.md

 #### 3.2.1.
 Domain model
 ![alt text](https://github.com/zeespogeira/ADS-HouseOfThings/blob/main/documentation/images-exports/infra-diagrams-infra-sensors.png?raw=true)

 We built a model to support the "sensor domain".
 This domain represents the real world interactions of sensors within the systems.
-In theis model we ideintified a problem related to how would the sensors communicate to the "rest of the world" that a new reading was produced.
+In this model we identified a problem related to how would the sensors communicate to the "rest of the world" that a new reading was produced.
 To tackle the problem, we chose to include a component that would be responsible to aggregate all sensor readings.
 Once a reading is produced by the sensor, it should be stored in a single common "place".
 This place would then be responsible for notifying all the interested entities.